asen-krasimirov/Omega-Beats/README.md

 ## Purpose
 I made this project as part of Softuni's course "Python Web Framework- July 2021".
 To make it I utilized the knowledge I gained during the course.
 In it, I used techniques like template inheritance, using media and static files, authentication, CBVs, and more.

+### Deployed to:
+The application is deployed on Heroku here- https://omega-beats.herokuapp.com/

 ### Technologies used:
 * Python
 * Django